Hey!

 Getting Ready

 This is the ice breaker of the day, where we meet (sometimes for the first time in person!) and you can get used to me being around.
-You’ll have butterflies and a lot of emotions going on as you finish up your vows, and do your hair/makeup to finalize your look for the day.
+You’ll have butterflies and a lot of emotions going on as you finish up writing out your vows, do your hair/makeup to finalize your look for the day, tie up your laces.
 This part of the day especially flies by as the anticipation builds and the realization that you’re getting married sets in.

 Leslie & James | Picnic Elopement in Moab